ggtimtom/greenhouse_controller/README.md

 # 🌿 Greenhouse Controller: [Olla](https://de.wikipedia.org/wiki/Olla_(Tongef%C3%A4%C3%9F)) & [ESPHome](https://esphome.io/)

-**Automating irrigation and fertigation using ancient wisdom and modern technology and a nerd going too far**
+**Automating irrigation and fertigation using ancient wisdom, modern technology and a nerd going too far**

 ## The Challenge
 Precisely dispensing the right amount of water and fertilizer for vegetables.
 Doing it the overengineered way.